felipemeres/CNN_viz/README.md

 ## Features
 - Visualize activations from either AlexNet or ResNet18 (pretrained on ImageNet)
-- Save each filter's activation as a PNG image
+- Save each filter's activation as a PNG image (8-bit colormapped or raw 16-bit)
 - Optionally save the sequence as a video (lossless AVI)
 - Choose colormap, image size, and other visualization options
+- **Advanced normalization options:**
+  - Per-filter, per-layer, or global normalization
+  - Outlier clipping by percentile
+  - Histogram equalization for enhanced contrast
+- **High-fidelity output:**
+  - Save raw 16-bit PNGs for quantitative analysis
 - Output is organized by model and timestamp for easy comparison

 ## Requirements